 Sand and Touch Up Paint

-Let the last coat of joint compound set and dry completely, and then sand the whole patch with 120 sandpaper.
-Wipe off the dust with a damp rag and prime the new repair and surrounding surfaces with primer-sealer.
+Let the last coat of joint compound set and dry completely and then sand the whole patch with 120 sandpaper.
+Be sure to smooth the outer edges of the patch into the surrounding wall surface.
+Wipe off the sanding dust with a damp rag and prime the new repair and surrounding surfaces with primer-sealer.

-Using primer/sealer instead of latex primer or paint is essential here to prevent any residual water contamination from inhibiting the new paint bond.
+Using a solvent-based primer-sealer instead of latex paint is essential here to prevent any residual water contamination from inhibiting the bond with the new paint coat.
+Latex is fine for a finish coater over the primer but it may bubble if applied directly over previous water damage.
 Let the primer dry completely before touching up or applying any new wall paint.